aidenybai/million/README.md

 npm install million
 ```

-## Tell me more
+## Example Usage

 Million.js operates off of the concept of "blocks".
 Imagine blocks as special [Higher Order Components (HOCs)](https://legacy.reactjs.org/docs/higher-order-components.html) that you use in your React application, but are rendered using the Million.js virtual DOM.

-In order to create blocks from your components, all you'll need to is wrap your components in a `block()` function.
+In order to create blocks from your components, all you'll need to is **wrap your components in a `block()` function**.
 Below is an example of a React "counter" component that's been wrapped with Million.js.

 ```jsx
 import React, { useState } from 'react';